JoseCVieira/Thesis---Fog-and-Cloud-Computing-Optimization-in-Mobile-IoT-Environments/Meetings/3-2nd meeting.md

 and Networking (MobiCom 2017), 2nd ACM International Workshop on Smart, Autonomous, and Connected Vehicular Systems and Services (CarSys 2017), 2017.

-Aborda o conceito de micro clouds de veículos baseado na informação do mapa.
-Vehicular micro clouds são edge servers virtuais e são essencialmente clusters de carros que ajudam a agregar e pré-processar dados que são transferidos para a cloud.
+The concept of vehicular micro clouds based on map information is introduced, and, by a simulation study, investigated.
+Vehicular micro clouds are virtual edge servers and are essentially clusters of cars that help to aggregate and preprocess data that is transferred to the cloud.

 -----------------------------------------------------------------------------------
-[185]
+[185] ✗

 Paolo Bellavista, Stefano Chessa, Luca Foschini, Leo Gioia, and Michele Girolami.
 **Human-enabled edge computing: Exploiting the crowd as a dynamic extension of mobile edge computing.** IEEE Communications Magazine, 56(1):145–155, 2018.

-Propõe a human-driven edge computing (HEC) como um novo modelo para estender a cobertura de soluções tradicionais de MEC fixas, utilizando dispositivos que as pessoas carregam.
+The authors propose human-driven edge computing (HEC) as a new model to ease the provisioning and to extend the coverage of traditional fixed MEC solutions by utilizing devices that humans carry.

 -----------------------------------------------------------------------------------
-[186]
+[186] ✗

 Seongah Jeong, Osvaldo Simeone, and Joonhyuk Kang. **Mobile edge computing via a uav-mounted cloudlet: Optimization of bit allocation and path planning.**
 IEEE Transactions on Vehicular Technology, 67(3):2049–2063, 2018.

-Neste modelo, os UAVs atuam como fog nodes que fornecem recursos computacionais com boa cobertura para IoT nodes.
+Unmanned aerial vehicles (UAVs) have been considered as means to provide computing capabilities.
+In this model, UAVs act as fog nodes and provide computing capabilities with enhanced coverage for IoT nodes.
+The system aims at minimizing the total mobile energy consumption while satisfying QoS requirements of the offloaded mobile application.
+This architecture is based on a UAV-mounted cloudlet which provides the offloading opportunities to multiple static mobile devices.
+They aim to minimize the mobile energy and optimize UAV’s trajectory.

 -----------------------------------------------------------------------------------
-[197]
+[197] ✓

 Enrique Saurez, Kirak Hong, Dave Lillethun, Umakishore Ramachandran, and Beate Ottenwälder. **Incremental deployment and migration of geo-distributed